Daytime activities for Primary school groups.

-NEW for 2012!
-Android phones with Wild Knowledge are now available for groups to use, giving opportunities for recording in the field using WildKey, WildMap and WildImage and for integrating ICT in follow-up work.
+Android phones with Wild Knowledge are also available for groups to use, giving opportunities for recording in the field using WildKey, WildMap and WildImage and for integrating ICT in follow-up work.

 In and around the Centre: field studies and outdoor activities

 In addition to the Centre’s own grounds with its variety of habitats there are safe riverside paths that provide access to woodland, creeks and the Medina estuary.
 All locations can be reached in less than 10 minutes walk.

 The immediate environs of the Centre is called ‘Dodnor’; the origin of this name is

 obscure but possibly refers to there being a farm on a nearby hillock.
 Dodnor Detectives provide ways of finding out about the unique features of the area – its natural history and its constantly changing landscape, including Medina Valley Centre’s own Nature Reserve.
 A good ‘starter’ activity for a residential visit, giving children a ‘sense of place’.
 Depending on time available and the time of year, activities can include:

 Children use a map to find ‘Notice Nature’ posts in habitats within the Centre’s grounds: unimproved grassland, saltmarsh, mudflats, hedgerow, pond and trees.
 They learn about how each habitat is special and how it is looked after through hands-on activities and have to come up with questions of their own.